What is Audit Materiality?

 |Maximum Possible Misstatements (MPM)||The sum of LAM and FPM|

 Let’s say that in this example, inventory is audited using sampling.
 The identified misstatement in the sample is $1,200 (an overstatement) and the likely misstatement in the entire population is $20,000.
-Accounts receivable is audited with no sampling and $25,000 of understatements were identified.
+Accounts payable is audited with no sampling and $25,000 of understatements were identified.
 The materiality level is set at $30,000 after tax.
 FPM is $2,000.

 In these situations, the easiest way to approach it is to assemble an adjustments schedule.
 An adjustment refers to what change should be made to account for the misstatements.
 Take a look at the following schedule and note that credit balances are put in parenthesis.